 No matter what it means, smile always a symbol of happiness, fun, and friendliness.
 We satisfy our lives by smiling and people around the world will be satisfied within our country.
 People said that “A smile costs nothing but gives much.
 It enriches those who receive without making poorer those who give.
 It takes but a moment, but the memory of it lasts forever”.

-Here are some photos of Vietnam smiles
+Here are some Vietnam smiles photos

 A Vietnamese lady wearing a conical hat looks back briefly while flashing a radiant and most authentic smile